ana-512-git/text-based-game-XAMK/README.md

 # The Return
-A text-based desktop game, made using C# and Unity.
-This game was developed as an assignment for the XAMK Intro to Game Creation course.
+A text-based desktop game, developed as an assignment for the XAMK Intro to Game Creation course.
 In this game, the player is a traveller that must interact with their surroundings to explore the game world.
 ## How to play